chsxf/SKPerfTest/README.md

 # ⚖️ Licence

-All source code and assets are distributed under the [MIT Licence](LICENSE).
+Source code is distributed under the [MIT Licence](LICENSE).

+Unfortunately, the author of the spritesheet in unknown.